nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 Authentication establishes a verifiable identity for the parties involved in a data exchange.
 This specification covers authentication at three levels:

-- **Healthcare organisations** (data user and data holder), identified by URA and authenticated using a credential derived from a UZI servercertificate, together with a self-issued credential expressing the HealthcareProviderRoleType.
+- **Healthcare organisations** (data user organisation and data holder organisation), identified by URA (UZI register abonneenummer, OID: `2.16.528.1.1007.3.3`) and authenticated using a credential derived from a UZI servercertificate, together with a self-issued credential expressing the HealthcareProviderRoleType.
 - **Healthcare professionals**, whose identity is federated from the data user organisation to the data holder